GUIDELINES FOR IN-PERSON GATHERING

 May 14, 2021

-It feels like a milestone to hear from the CDC what the data has been increasingly suggesting: there is very little danger of transmission outdoors; vaccinated people are not getting sick; vaccinated people are not transmitting the virus, either.
-The new guidance is that masks or spacing are not necessary in most situations for those who are fully immune - 2 weeks after the last vaccination.
+It feels like a milestone to hear from the CDC what the data has been increasingly suggesting: there is very little danger of transmission outdoors; vaccinated people are not getting sick; vaccinated people are not transmitting the virus, either.* (*we now know this is not necessarily the case) The new guidance is that masks or spacing are not necessary in most situations for those who are fully immune - 2 weeks after the last vaccination.

 Watching these trends, our church leaders have been relaxing protocols and were looking at relaxing more.
 Our goal has been to welcome back the maximum number of people who want to be in-person.
 We will follow this change in recommendation gladly, in worship and other gatherings.